 Call detail (two-pane page)

-Call detail is where you debug with evidence.
+Call details is where you debug with evidence.

-The page is built as a two-pane workflow:
+The page is built as a two-pane workflow on large screens (it stacks on small viewports):

 At a glance

-- Use transcript search to jump to relevant moments.
+• Use transcript search to jump to relevant moments in the left column.

 Left pane: recording and transcript